dragones/llmpm/README.md

 [Chroma](https://www.trychroma.com/) is a local vector database for building AI applications with embeddings.

-By default, Chroma uses the Sentence Transformers all-MiniLM-L6-v2 model to create embeddings.
+By default, Chroma uses the Sentence Transformers `all-MiniLM-L6-v2 model` to create embeddings.
 This embedding model can create sentence and document embeddings that can be used for a wide variety of tasks.
 This embedding function runs locally on your machine, and may require you download the model files (this will happen automatically).

+ [LangChain](https://python.langchain.com/docs/integrations/vectorstores/chroma) also provides helpful python wrappers for managing loading of documents into Chroma.

 **OpenAI / Cohere**